Jammu division: Machail Mata

 Machail Mata The Chandi Maa temple is located in the village Machel, District Kishtwar, Jammu Region.
 The place is about 290 km from Jammu.
 During 'Chhadi Yatra', thousands of people visit the shrine.
 The pilgrimage happens in the month of August only every year.
 The shrine was visited in 1981 by Thakur Kulveer Singh of Bhaderwah, Jammu region.
 From 1987 onwards, Thakur Kulveer Singh started 'Chhadi Yatra'that happens every year and thousands of people visit the shrine every year during 'Chhadi Yatra'.
 To reach the shrine, a lot of travel agents arrange buses from Jammu, Udhampur, Ramnagar, Bhaderwah.
 One can also hire a cab as well.
 It takes approximately 10 hours by road from Jammu to Gulabgarh.
 The Gulabgarh is the base camp.
 From Gulabgarh, the foot journey starts, that is 32 km.
 Usually, people take 2 days to reach the shrine by foot.
 On the way, there are many villages, where one can stay the night but the chaddi takes three days to reach Machel.
 Many people organise roadside 'langers' (free food points) on the way to the Gulabgarh.
 The government of Jammu and Kashmir also arranges basic amenities for the pilgrims.

-Another measn of reaching the shrine is by helicopter from Jammu and Gulabgarh.
+Another means of reaching the shrine is by helicopter from Jammu and Gulabgarh.
 The helipad is only 100 m from the shrine.